 AEO: The Future of Technical SEO

 As search evolves, so does the importance of AEO (Answer Engine Optimization).
 Google and Bing are increasingly leveraging AI to serve direct answers via featured snippets, AI summaries, and voice search.
-Search is definitely shifting in the AEO direction.
-However, the SEO fundamentals still apply to ranking on AEO.
+Additionally, as the use of AI tools such as ChatGPT, Perplexity, and DeepSeek gains traction, SEO remains relevant because answer engines derive their responses from search engines!

-• Structure content with clear questions and concise answers
+• Structure content with clear questions and concise answers.
+Long-form content is no longer ideal.

 Your goal is to become the source for search engine answers.
-Again, AEO overlaps with technical SEO, making things like schema markup, fast page loads, and clean architecture even more essential.
+Again, AEO overlaps with technical SEO, making things like schema markup, fast page loads, and clean architecture still applicable and even more essential.

 The Bottom Line

-If your website isn’t optimized for technical SEO, it’s not optimized at all.
+If your website isn’t optimized for technical SEO, you’re leaving organic traffic on the table.

 • Improve site speed using CDNs, caching, and image compression